Lithium UPS · Architecture & Deployment Guide

 Standby

-Passes utility power directly to the load during normal operation, switches to battery on outage.
-Brief transfer time — typically under 10ms.
-The right choice for loads that tolerate a brief transfer and where compact form factor is essential.
-The J60 fits behind kiosk displays and on DIN rails inside control panels — locations a conventional UPS cannot reach.
+Passes utility power straight to the load, switching to battery on outage with a brief transfer (typically under 10 ms).
+The right choice where a brief transfer is acceptable and compact form factor is essential — the J60 fits behind kiosk displays and on DIN rails inside control panels, places a conventional UPS cannot reach.

 Online double-conversion